 After assembling a report for six NGOs into the effects of war on development in the Sudan, Ethiopia and Mozambique (1990-1) she took a master’s course at Bradford’s Department of Peace Studies, and her research into the use of non-lethal weapons to intervene in low-intensity conflict laid the foundation for the department’s ongoing research in that field.

-She writes for a number of websites and runs one each for non-party political groups: India’s CHS centre, the New Era network, Civilisation 3000, Chemical Concern, Concerned Co-operators, Thomas Attwood Group and West Midlands Producers – contributing to Localise West Midlands and Commercial Boat Operators websites.
+She edits this website and a number of others, running one each for non-party political groups: India’s CHS centre, Civilisation 3000, Chemical Concern, Concerned Co-operators, Thomas Attwood Group, West Midlands New Economics Group and West Midlands Producers – contributing to Localise West Midlands and Commercial Boat Operators websites.

 She was the secretary of Solihull Lodge Community Centre for some years before leaving the area.